caseymullineaux/caseymullineaux.github.io/_posts/2018-01-30-monitoring-my-solar-system.md

 ;
 ```

-Since all this pricing information is only relevant to my purchase data, I modified the `PurchaseHistory` table to add `isWeekend`, `tarrif` and `rate` columns.
+Since all this pricing information is only relevant to my purchase data, I modified the `PurchaseHistory` table to add `isWeekend`, `tariff` and `rate` columns.

 Before populating the database with the pricing information, I needed a way to determine if any particular day was a public holiday, as different rates would apply.
-After a little googling, I found that the [Australian Govenrment has an API](https://data.gov.au/dataset/australian-holidays-machine-readable-dataset/resource/31eec35e-1de6-4f04-9703-9be1d43d405b) that I can hit to do exactly that.
+After a little googling, I found that the [Australian Government has an API](https://data.gov.au/dataset/australian-holidays-machine-readable-dataset/resource/31eec35e-1de6-4f04-9703-9be1d43d405b) that I can hit to do exactly that.

 I added a new powershell function called `Update-PurchaseHistory` to my module that will do the following:
 1. Grab and store all public holidays in a variable